hashxim/hconMD/Work_MD/UK Funds.md

 ## Buy a Fund
 - ETF - Directly from Stock market
 - Normal ICVC
-	- Direct from the Fund - Might need a quite large minimum investment (most funds done like hassle of dealing with lots of individual clients)
+	- Direct from the Fund - Might need a quite large minimum investment (most funds done like hassle of dealing with lots of individual clients).
+If want to buy online, one cannot hold it in wrapper like ISA of SIPP
-	- Broker/Platform
+	- Broker/Platform - Retail buys from Brokers mostly.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0OTcwMTIwOSwtMTc2MDQzNzY0OF19
+eyJoaXN0b3J5IjpbLTMyNDQzMjY5OSwtMTc2MDQzNzY0OF19
 -->